zeromq/czmq/README.md

 This is the class interface:

-    //  Create a new socket within our libzapi context, replaces zmq_socket.
+    //  Create a new socket within our czmq context, replaces zmq_socket.
     //  If the socket is a SUB socket, automatically subscribes to everything.
     //  Use this to get automatic management of the socket at shutdown. void *
         zsocket_new (zctx_t *self, int type);

-    //  Destroy a socket within our libzapi context, replaces zmq_close. void
+    //  Destroy a socket within our czmq context, replaces zmq_close. void
         zsocket_destroy (zctx_t *self, void *socket);